hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 <details>
 <summary>Hashing: Sets</summary>

-- It's an abstract data type that can store certain values, without any particular order, and no repeated values
 - It's an implementation of the mathematical concept of a finite Set
 - It's usually used to test whether elements belong to set of values (see methods below)
 - It could be implemented with a map data structure: